addhe/areai/docs/user_guide.md

-# Auto Reply Email System - User Guide
+# Sistem Balas Email Otomatis - Panduan Pengguna

 This guide provides step-by-step instructions for setting up, configuring, and using the Auto Reply Email system.